W O U N D C A R E

 National Wound Care was established in 1993 with the purpose of finding and sharing pathways to superior wound healing.
 A DME company, National Wound Care has sought to be an advocate for the patient by finding ways to help heal patients faster in the most cost effective manor possible.

-Through its history as a company we have been a repository for patient and clinical education for wound care.
+Through its history as a company National Wound Care has been a repository for patient and clinical education for wound care, and helps establish best practices and pathways to healing complex wounds.
 In 1997, NWC created its first continuing education credits for complex wounds.
 Today we provide CE credits as part of our complex wound program C.A.R.E.
 (TM).

-We believe that transfer of knowledge to both the clinician and the patient is the #1 way to create a better clinical outcome.
+We believe that transfer of knowledge to both the clinician and the patient is the #1 way to create a better clinical outcomes for wound care patients.

 RESEARCH & DEVELOPMENT